AscendingPassage.com HOME PAGE.

 foundations, upon which the temple is built.
 I should not be

-surprised if subterraneous rooms were discovered here, as well as
+surprised if subterran rooms were discovered here, as well as

-in other Egyptian temples: they would be quite in the spirit of the
+in other Egyptian temples.
+That would be quite in the spirit of the

 Egyptian hierarchy.